LouiseMcMahon/nodebb-plugin-discord-bot/README.md

 To get the channel ID coppy the link to the channel and the number you need is the last long number IE for `https://discordapp.com/channels/167038734745862144/167038734745862144` the id number would be `167038734745862144`.

+The welcome message that is sent to any member that joins a server can be set in the admin area or via a hook as documented bellow.

 ##Hooks

 The plugin has hooks you can use just as you would do normal NodeBB hooks.